 Cook a vegetables medley may further allure your kids to have more vegetables as there will be varieties of vegetables in different colors that make the dish looks much more appealing than others.
-My girl loved my“Chap Chye” dish (Stir-fried assorted vegetables dish).
+Really loved my“Chap Chye” dish (Stir-fried assorted vegetables dish).

-And, as parents, we are always the role model for our kids.
+And, as parents, you are always the role model for our kids.
 When mummy and/ or daddy is eating healthy, they will tend to follow the same, gradually.
-It works for my girl who loves vegetables more than meat.

 SAY NO TO LEFTOVERS!